Essential Art Marketing Tools

 Ideally, you already have some kind of e-commerce solution that allows your collectors to buy directly from you.
 At the least, that is offering PayPal links on your site for immediate purchase from you.
 Much better is a full e-commerce enabled shopping cart on your site that allows buyers to put multiple items in the cart and process all with shipping, taxes included for one total price.

 Additionally, you need a credit card processing system to use in-person with your phone or tablet, and offline.
 The Square is very popular, and PayPal now has a product to compete with the Square.
-If you are driving traffic to your site or blog, then give yourself a chance to monetize that traffic with sales on the spot and in the moment.
+If you are driving traffic to your site or blog, then give yourself a chance to monetize that traffic with sales on the spot and at the moment.

 The more clicks, the more actions it takes to complete a sale, the more you lose sales.
-Make it easy to buy direct from you.
+Make it easy to buy directly from you.
 For WordPress users, read this informative article by uber blogger, Chris Lema: Building an online marketplace has never been easier.
 His blog is loaded with useful insights and information for WordPress users.

 Inventory Management Software